Anonymous111/NoxicCore/README.md

 # ArcPro
-ArcPro is a MMORPG Emulator created in C++.
+ArcPro is a MMORPG Emulator created with C++, C and other misc computer languages.
-ArcPro is a full featured server for World of Warcraft, in its Wrath of the Lich King version supporting client version 3.3.5a.
+ArcPro is a full featured server for World of Warcraft, in its Wrath of the Lich King version supporting client version 3.3.5a  and closed alpha for the Cataclysm version supporting client version 4.3.4.

 The emulator is based off the open source project ArcEmu.
 Thanks to the ArcEmu Team and the contributors for all their hard work.